Leslie R. Carnahan, PhD, MPH

 About

-Leslie Carnahan, PhD, MPH, a health disparities population researcher, is a Research Scientist at the Office of Community Engagement and Health Equity at the University of Illinois Cancer Center and a Research Assistant Professor at the UIC School of Public Health in the Division of Community Health Sciences.
+Leslie Carnahan, PhD, MPH, a health disparities population researcher, is a Clinical Assistant Professor at the UIC School of Public Health in the Division of Community Health Sciences and a Research Scientist at the Office of Community Engagement and Health Equity at the University of Illinois Cancer Center.
 Their work is focused on understanding and addressing cancer health inequities in screening, diagnosis, and treatment through engaging in community-driven research.
-She also serves as a public health consultant and evaluator for a number of cancer prevention and health promotion programs in Illinois.
-Dr. Carnahan’s research specialties include expertise in quantitative (survival analysis, latent class analysis), qualitative, and mixed methods, program evaluation, and community-engaged research.
+She also serves as a public health consultant and evaluator for statewide cancer-related programs in Illinois.
+More recently, she has been working with the Illinois Department of Public Health to build out the legislatively-mandated Community Health Worker Certification and Reimbursement Program.
+Their research specialties include expertise in quantitative (survival analysis, latent class analysis), qualitative, and mixed methods, program evaluation, and community-engaged research.
+Leslie started her career in public health nearly 20 years ago working as a case manager and financial counselor at a federally qualified health center before transitioning to research and academia.

 Selected Publications